jaminthorns/vscode-gitterm/ideas.md

 it still makes sense to open in the other choice.
 The config should be changed to indicate that it's a default preference, and an action should be added to open in the other option.

-# Pickaxe (`git log -S`) support

-Users should be able to select text and use `git log -S` to search for changes to that text in history with a keyboard shortcut.